pringyy/Explore-MMO/README.md

 ## User Manual

-To see how to run the program please see [manual.md](manual.md) in the repository.
+To see how to run the program and unit test please see [manual.md](manual.md) in the repository.

 ## File Structure
 * [.github/workflows/](.github/workflows) - contains files used for the Continous Integration on Github